 A few courses were added to my CV over the years, for example in health & safety, first aid and medical ethics.
 Please visit my LinkedIn page to take a look.

-I live happily ever after in Beaver Bank, Nova Scotia, with my sweetie and beacon, Richard (Rick) Carruthers, and our cat, Murdoch.
+I live happily ever after in Nova Scotia, Canada, with my sweetie and beacon, Richard (Rick) Carruthers, and our cat, Murdoch.